jakedcook/jakedcook/README.md

 ## About Me

-- Educational background in Mathematics
+- Pursing Bachelor of Science in Data Science from Indiana University.
+May 2025 Graduation
-- Graduated Most Improved in class from SMU Data Science Bootcamp
+- Graduated Most Improved in class from SMU Data Science Bootcamp - 2020
 - Strong Calculus background
-- Proficient in Python, SQL, JavaScript/HTML
+- Proficient in Python, SQL, R
 - Versed in Microsoft Office

 <!--